estudiohrsholding/Ad-Meliora/README.md

 Open [http://localhost:3000](http://localhost:3000) to see your application running.

-## 🤖 Powered by Z.ai
+## 🤖 Powered by Bai

-This scaffold is optimized for use with [Z.ai](https://chat.z.ai) - your AI assistant for:
+This scaffold is optimized for use with [BaiBussines](https://baibussines.com) - your AI assistant for:

 - **💻 Code Generation** - Generate components, pages, and features instantly
 - **🎨 UI Development** - Create beautiful interfaces with AI assistance
 - **🔧 Bug Fixing** - Identify and resolve issues with intelligent suggestions
 - **📝 Documentation** - Auto-generate comprehensive documentation
-- **🚀 Optimization** - Performance improvements and best practices
+- **🚀 Automatization** - Workflows for everithing
 Ready to build something amazing?
-Start chatting with Z.ai at [chat.z.ai](https://chat.z.ai) and experience the future of AI-powered development!
+Start chatting with Bai at [chat.bai](https://baibussines.com) and experience the future of AI-powered development!

 ## 📁 Project Structure